hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 **Other handy keyboard shortcuts**

-* `control+c` will cancel the command you are writing, and give you a fresh prompt.
+* "control+c" will cancel the command you are writing, and give you a fresh prompt.

-* `control+a` will bring you to the start of the command you are writing.
+* "control+a" will bring you to the start of the command you are writing.

 ****